Version 6.0.6 (August 3rd, 2021)

 Version 3.4 (November 24th, 2014)

-> Added a Data Input Wizard to encapsulate all of the complexity and tedium
+- Built a new Data Input Wizard to both simplify the setup experience and

 Version 3.3.2 (November 10th, 2014)